cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

   Note that under Windows, you'll need to create a new command line window in order to see this change to the path variable.
 The Windows path has been augmented with a directory where the SDK includes Windows-versions of commands such as ``curl``.

+- There is an issue with running Microsoft Windows and using the CDAP Standalone scripts when ``JAVA_HOME`` is defined as a path with spaces in it.
+A workaround is to use a definition of ``JAVA_HOME`` that does not include spaces.

 .. _cdap-building-running-example: